jdmarty/easymerchBackEnd/README.md

 - DELETE http://localhost:3001/api/tags/{id} to Delete a single product by id

 ## License
-This project uses the ISC license
+This application uses the ISC license

 ---------------------------------------------------------------------------------